Bill Haley & His Comets: Late career

 In February 1976, Haley's saxophone player and best friend, Rudy Pompilli, died of cancer after a nearly 20-year career with the Comets.
 Haley continued to tour for the next year with a succession of new sax players, but his popularity was waning again, and his 1976 performance in London was critically lambasted in the music media, such as Melody Maker.
 That year, the group also recorded an album, R-O-C-K at Muscle Shoals Sound Studio for Sonet Records.
+According to one source, "he had conflicted feelings about fame, was extremely private, suffered chronic alcoholism, and troubled relationships".
+Having admitted to an alcohol problem in a 1974 radio interview for the BBC, Haley continued to battle alcoholism into the 1970s.

 In early 1977, Haley announced his retirement from performing and settled down at his home in Mexico.
 According to the John Swenson biography of Haley, the musician was quoted as saying that he and Pompilli had an agreement that if one died, the other would retire.

 The Comets continued to tour on their own during this period.

 In 1979, Haley was persuaded to return to performing with the offer of a lucrative contract to tour Europe.
 An almost completely new group of musicians, mostly British, including saxophonist Pete Thomas, were assembled to perform as the Comets.
 Haley appeared on numerous television shows and in the movie Blue Suede Shoes, filmed at one of his London concerts in March 1979.
 A few days later, a performance in Birmingham was videotaped and aired on UK television; it was released on DVD in 2005.
 During the March tour, Haley recorded several tracks in London for his next album for Sonet, completing the work that summer in Muscle Shoals; the album, Everyone Can Rock & Roll, issued later in 1979, was the last release of new recordings by Haley before his death.

-In November 1979, Haley and the Comets performed for Queen Elizabeth II, a moment Haley considered the proudest of his career.
+On November 26, 1979, Haley and the Comets performed for Queen Elizabeth II, a moment Haley considered the proudest of his career.
 It was also the last time he performed in Europe and the last time most fans saw him perform "Rock Around the Clock".

-In 1980, Bill Haley and His Comets toured South Africa, but Haley's health was failing, and it was reported that he had a brain tumor.
+Haley made his final performances in South Africa in May and June 1980.
+Just before the South African tour commenced, Haley's health was reportedly failing, and he was reportedly diagnosed with a brain tumor; a planned tour of Germany in the autumn of 1980 was subsequently cancelled.
 The tour was critically lambasted, but surviving recordings of a performance in Johannesburg show Haley in good spirits and good voice.
 Nonetheless, according to the Haley News fan club newsletter and the Haley biography Sound and Glory, planned concerts (such as a fall 1980 tour of Germany) and proposed recording sessions in New York and Memphis were cancelled, including a potential reunion with past members of the Comets.
-Haley returned to his home in Harlingen, Texas, where he died in his sleep of an apparent heart attack on February 9, 1981, at the age of 55.